+View published New draft Moderate Translate

+Related link Related links

+Department o f Management

+Department or f English, Cultur e, and Commu nication

+Department or f French, Literat ure, and Cultur e

+Department or f History

+Department or f Military Psycho logy and Lead ership

+Department of f Political Scienc e and Econom nics

+Faculty List by / Department

+Undergraduat e Admissions

-Jndergraduate Arts Programmes Related links Department of Management Department of English, Culture, and Communication Department of French, Literature, and Culture Department of History Department of Military Psychology and Leadership Department of Political Science and Economics Faculty List by Department Undergraduate Admissions The Royal Military College of Canada (RMC) offers degree programmes in both English and French.
-The subjects are selected for their value to future officers in the Canadian Armed Forces.
-The eight arts programmes listed below proportion of time devoted to mathematics and science.
-Students pursuing an RMC Bachelor of Arts degree not only gain knowledge relevant to their field of specialization heir communication and critical thinking skills, but they also examine situations from a military perspective and becontemporary and global issues.
-A key component of the programme is using examples based on real-life experier come aware of
+The Royal Military College of Canada, Faculty of Social Sciences and Humanities, offers eight undergraduate degree programmes and a Minor in Military Arts in both English and French.
+The subjects in the curriculum are selected for their value to future officers in the Canadian Armed Forces.

+The eight undergraduate arts programmes listed below have a high proportion of time devoted to mathematics and science.
+Students pursuing an Bachelor of Arts not only gain knowledge relevant to their field of specialization while eight exercising their cmndn and critical thinking s kills, but they also examine situations from a military perspective and become aware of contemporary and global issues.
+A key component of the programme is using examples based on real-life experiences of young officers on operational deployment.